Orson Welles Paul Masson advertisements: Tensions between Welles and DDB Needham

-The advertising campaign was marked by noticeable animosity between Welles and the advertising agency which commissioned the ads, DDB Needham.
+The advertising campaign was marked by animosity between Welles and the advertising agency which commissioned the ads, DDB Needham.
 Welles once complained to his regular lunching companion, the director Henry Jaglom, "I have never seen more seedier, about-to-be-fired sad sacks than were responsible for those Paul Masson ads.
 The agency hated me because I kept trying to improve their copy."
 The DDB Needham executive who handled the Paul Masson account, John Annarino, responded to the 2013 publication of Welles transcripts describing the commercials by sharing his own reminiscences with his local paper, The Desert Sun, and recalling of the experience, "It was no picnic."
-This acrimony was underlined by the Assistant Director, Peter Shillingford, who recalled:
+This acrimony was underlined by the assistant director, Peter Shillingford, who recalled:

-Shillingford notes that during the infamous drunken out-take, "The agency men were furious.
+Shillingford notes that during the infamous drunken outtake, "The agency men were furious.
 They were talking about suing him, talking about firing him.
 They hated him anyway."
 However, he went on to describe how the adverts usually proceeded: